 If you’re headed to the Higashi Chaya district, you must lunch at Buemon.
 Their specialty is Kaga-bocha noodles, infused with the flavor of the region’s famous roasted twig tea.
 Their tempura dish is is equally popular.

 But my go-to is the Hanamaki soba.
 The surface of the soup is coated in black seaweed from the Noto Peninsula and garnished with pickled cherry blossoms.
 The flavor matches the dashi fish stock very well.
-I usually don’t care for hot soba, as the texture of the soba can degrade quickly, but this dish is always an exception.
+I usually don’t care for hot soba, as the texture can degrade quickly, but this dish is always an exception.